WestBayBerry/dependency-guardian-action/README.md

 - **npm only** — Analyzes `package-lock.json` and `package.json`.
 Yarn and pnpm lockfile parsing is not yet implemented.
 - **Static analysis only** — Pattern matching on source code.
 No dynamic execution or runtime sandboxing.
-- **10 MB tarball cap** — Packages with tarballs larger than 10 MB are skipped.
+- **50 MB tarball cap** — Packages with tarballs larger than 50 MB are skipped.
-- **2 MB scan budget** — Only the first 2 MB of JS/TS content per package is analyzed.
+- **15 MB scan budget** — Only the first 15 MB of JS/TS content per package is analyzed.
-- **No private registry support** — Only fetches from the public npm registry.

 ---